ivop/pokey-explorer/README.md

 **CTRL-I** and **CTRL-O** Increase and decrease the interval, i.e. step size during the sweep.
 See CTRL-U.

 **CTRL-P** Selects how long the tone is heard.
-0.1s, 1s, 2s or 4s
+0.1s, 1s, 2s or 4s.

 **CTRL-G** Selects the length of the silent pause between each tone.
-0s, 0.1s, 0.5s or 1s
+0s, 0.1s, 0.5s or 1s.

 **CTRL-X** Selects whether the poly counter is reset by writing a non-zero value to STIMER.
 Can be off, once (at the start of the sweep), or each (each new tone).

 **CTRL-U** Selects the step size for increasing and decreasing sweep values.
-Can be $0001, $0010, $0100 or $1000.
+This can greatly reduce the time to reach a value like $7654 :) Step size can be $0001, $0010, $0100 or $1000.
 The last two have no effect on the interval.